Covid

 In 2022 the Hub was again recognised by the inaugural award of the Spirit Of Dover Prize sponsored by local resident Bill Buckland for organisations that have made a significant contribution to Chipping Campden’s community.

-By 2023, as was happening in many areas of the UK, people who were previously just about managing were now finding themselves in financial hardship and the Hub applied to become a registered charity.
+By 2023, as was happening in many areas of the UK, people who were previously just about managing were now finding themselves in financial hardship and the Hub applied to become a registered charity so that we might offer support to a wider number of people.

 We were delighted to be registered as a charity with the Charity Commission on in June 2025.
 Prior to that we had rather scaled back our activities, and recognition as a charity provided fresh impetus to our work and opened a number of doors for us with other organisations who were perhaps hitherto uncertain about our status.
 Some of these organisations - notably NHS Occupational Therapists and Social Prescribers, Chipping Campden Academy and social housing providers Bromford Housing - were able to refer potential clients to us.
 Others are potential providers of funding.